namgninnur/CodingProjects/Sudoku/readme.md

-Sudoku solver has been moved to a stand-alone repository called Sudoku.
-This version will no longer be maintained
+Sudoku solver has been moved to a stand-alone repository called Sudoku. \n This version will no longer be maintained. \n
 Take a look there!